Master of Business Administration

 This course introduces the students to the economic, political, legal and social dimensions in conducting international business operations.
 Students will be introduced to basic economic principles of international trade and comparative advantage.
 The course will address political and legal conditions in different regions and how they impact business operations and will discuss how social and cultural contexts affect business operations and decisions.
 This course will enable the students to see how a global business operation differs from a domestic one in terms of strategy, management, finance and marketing.
 The knowledge and the skills that students develop in this class will help them become better strategic planners, managers, communicators and decision makers in an international business context.

 This course will explore how values shape individual ethical behaviors, and how these behaviors influence leadership and decision making.
 The course will provide practical knowledge and tools needed to effectively manage the everyday ethical issues that can arise in business.
 Students will discuss how legal, philosophical, and corporate practices influence ethical behavior for individuals and companies.
 Students will examine how social, environmental, and stakeholder responsibilities, as well as different values, impact ethical behavior in companies.

 BA 610 Entrepreneurial Endeavors: 3 semester hours

-Students will be exposed to the "entrepreneurial mindset" of what it takes to start, grow, and maintain a business.
+This elective will expose students to the "entrepreneurial mindset" of what it takes to start, grow, and maintain a business.
 Critical to this effort is to understand the vital aspect of "strategic fit..." does the market want or need what I (my business) have to offer?
 Starting and operating a new venture involves considerable risk in today's fast-paced business environment.
 In the creation and growth of a new enterprise, the entrepreneur assumes all the risk for development and survival yet stands to receive the ultimate reward, if/when successful.
-Key to continued success is the entrepreneur's ability to seek partners that insure future growth, vision, and profitiability.
+Key to continued success is the entrepreneur's ability to seek partners that insure future growth, vision, and profitability.